xieweiAlex/English_Learning/README.md

 # English_Learning

-Expanding English vocabulary for a non native-speaker is tedious and time-consuming, are you with me 🤔?
-I try to record the **words or phrases** I encounter every day with some necessary context, hope it makes my English/Culture learning journey easier and more delight, and hopefully if it can inspire someone else, that's even better ✊.
+Expanding vocabulary for a non native-speaker is tedious and time-consuming, are you with me 🤔?
+I try to record the **words or phrases** I encounter daily with some necessary context, hope it makes my English/Culture learning journey easier and more delight, and hopefully if it can inspire someone else, that's even better ✊.

 ## Special Review 🐗